If you could defuse one of the world’s biggest carbon bombs, wouldn’t you?

 The world can’t afford to expand the Alberta tar sands, not if we want to preserve this planet for future generations.
 Even current generations are already being impacted by climate change’s effects on sea level rise, drinking water, disease and extreme weather events.

-In 2017, Indigenous leaders from the Pacific Islands came face-to-face with the tar sands, a culprit in climate change and rising sea levels, which is having a devastating impact on their homes and families right now.
+In 2017, Indigenous leaders from the Pacific Islands came face-to-face with the tar sands, a culprit in climate change, which is driving rising sea levels, which in turn are having a devastating impact on their homes and families right now.

 The stakes are high in the tar sands — for the communities and for the world.
-But instead of slamming on the brakes on expanding operations, Canada’s government is trying to ramp things up.
+But instead of slamming on the brakes on expanding operations, Canada’s government is stepping on the gas.

 It plans to build three new pipelines to carry tar sands oil across North America and even to help export this dirty oil abroad.
 See the map below and read our blog here to understand how these pipelines will criss-cross North America, threatening land, water and communities.